pstanoev/simple-svelte-autocomplete/README.md

 - `valueFunction` - optional function that derives the value from the selected item.
 If used `valueFieldName` is ignored
 - `keywordsCleanFunction` - optional function to additionally process the derived keywords from the item
 - `textCleanFunction` - optional function to additionally process the user entered text

+## Style
+The component is inteded to use with [Builma](https://bulma.io/) but it can be adapted to use Boostrap or anything else.